Cloudiu9/50-Projects/README.md

 - ✅ The **project files** (HTML, CSS, JS)
 - 🧠 My **personal notes** on key takeaways, concepts, or code explanations

-The projects are built without frameworks or libraries—just raw frontend code—to build fluency with DOM manipulation, CSS transitions/animations, and JavaScript logic.
+The projects are built without frameworks or libraries, just raw frontend code, to build fluency with DOM manipulation, CSS transitions/animations, and JavaScript logic.

 ## 🧱 Skills Practiced